Superman: Newspaper strips

 Beginning in January 1939, a Superman daily comic strip appeared in newspapers, syndicated through the McClure Syndicate.
 A color Sunday version was added that November.
-Jerry Siegel wrote most of the strips until he was conscripted in 1943.
+Jerry Siegel wrote most of the strips until he was conscripted into the United States Army in 1943.
 The Sunday strips had a narrative continuity separate from the daily strips, possibly because Siegel had to delegate the Sunday strips to ghostwriters.
 By 1941, the newspaper strips had an estimated readership of 20 million.
 Joe Shuster drew the early strips, then passed the job to Wayne Boring.
 From 1949 to 1956, the newspaper strips were drawn by Win Mortimer.
 The strip ended in May 1966, but was revived from 1977 to 1983 to coincide with a series of movies released by Warner Bros.

 Editors

-Initially, Siegel was allowed to write Superman more or less as he saw fit because nobody had anticipated the success and rapid expansion of the franchise.
+Initially, Jerry Siegel was allowed to write Superman more or less as he saw fit because nobody had anticipated the success and rapid expansion of the franchise.
 But soon Siegel and Shuster's work was put under careful oversight for fear of trouble with censors.
 Siegel was forced to tone down the violence and social crusading that characterized his early stories.
 Editor Whitney Ellsworth, hired in 1940, dictated that Superman not kill.
-Sexuality was banned, and colorfully outlandish villains such as Ultra-Humanite and Toyman were thought to be less nightmarish for young readers.
+Sexuality was banned, and colorfully outlandish villains such as Ultra-Humanite and Toyman were favored over gangsters as they were thought to be less frightening to young readers.

 Mort Weisinger was the editor on Superman comics from 1941 to 1970, his tenure briefly interrupted by military service.
 Siegel and his fellow writers had developed the character with little thought of building a coherent mythology, but as the number of Superman titles and the pool of writers grew, Weisinger demanded a more disciplined approach.
 Weisinger assigned story ideas, and the logic of Superman's powers, his origin, the locales, and his relationships with his growing cast of supporting characters were carefully planned.
 Elements such as Bizarro, his cousin Supergirl, the Phantom Zone, the Fortress of Solitude, alternate varieties of kryptonite, robot doppelgangers, and Krypto were introduced during this era.
 The complicated universe built under Weisinger was beguiling to devoted readers but alienating to casuals.
 Weisinger favored lighthearted stories over serious drama, and avoided sensitive subjects such as the Vietnam War and the American civil rights movement because he feared his right-wing views would alienate his left-leaning writers and readers.
 Weisinger also introduced letters columns in 1958 to encourage feedback and build intimacy with readers.